ibraheemdev/ibraheemca/content/posts/2020-08-03-golang-configuration-files-with-multiple-environments.md

   - Configuration
   - YAML
 ---
 When developing an application, it is common to have configuration data that is used throughout the app.
-This data can include an http host and port or a database connection url.
+This data can include an http port or a database connection url.
 These configuration variables can change between environments.
 For example, you might be using a PostgresQL database in production and development, and SQlite in testing.
 It is considered best practice to put these config variables in a single source of truth, often in environment variables or config files.
 Doing this makes your app easier to manage and update than hardcoding strings.

-In this post, we will be going over configuration in golang applications through environment based YAML files.
+In this post, we will be going over configuration in go applications through environment based YAML files.
 We can start by scaffolding out a file structure that looks like this:

 ```go
     |-- config.go